muggy8/improbable/have-and-havenot/bVZCA6VH.md

 I was starting to get a good handle on what stuff is my thoughts and what stuff is the experience pack's thoughts by this point.

-The plan I thought of before was to just jump into the building and sneaking around to the other side but now, that plan seems like it's out of the question now.
+The plan I thought of before was to just jump into the building and sneaking around to the other side but now, that plan seems like it's out of the question.

 Now that I think about it, did the experience pack actually come up with the plan?